Senior Apartments in 2025

 Join 1,019,247 Seniors Who've Searched for Housing Communities on SeniorLiving.org.

-Read on to learn more about the types of senior apartments, their costs, and how to pay for them (whether you rent or buy).
-Many seniors have limited income, so we’ll dive into affordable housing for seniors and how to apply for federal and state assistance.
-Have a tour coming up?
-We have the questions you should ask when considering an apartment.
-We’ll also discuss what organizations and groups can help you find your ideal senior living apartment.
+In this guide, we’ll cover the types of senior apartments, their costs, and how to pay for them (whether you rent or buy).
+We’ll also cover affordable housing for seniors and how to apply for federal and state assistance.

 What Is a Senior Apartment?

-Packed with age-friendly accommodations and amenities, a senior apartment caters to the lifestyles of older adults.
-As we age, our needs change, so these age-restricted apartments (typically 55+ or 62+ or older) have us covered.
+As we age, our needs change, so these age-restricted apartments (typically 55+ or 62+ and older) have us covered.
 Senior apartments are built with the needs of older adults in mind.
 For example, the quarters may offer ground-level accommodations such as an elevator, wheelchair-accessible units, and safety features.

-Gone are the days of costly home repairs, landscape maintenance, and meal-prepping.
-Senior apartments allow residents more time to do the things they love.
-Many communities include common areas to chat over coffee, relax during movie night, and enjoy a meal in the dining lounge.
+Gone are the days of costly home repairs, landscape maintenance, and meal prepping.
+Many communities include common areas to chat over coffee, relax during movie night, and enjoy meals in the dining lounge.
 They also provide social activities and ways to pick up a new hobby.
-They may even have more luxury amenities like a pool or clubhouse, giving you more ways to connect with your neighbors.
+They may even have more luxury amenities, like a pool or clubhouse, giving you more ways to connect with your neighbors.

 Our free housing and care finder uses your unique needs to curate a list of the best options in your area.